mammuth/bing-wallpaper/README.md

 Bing-Wallpaper
 ==============

-A Python Script to set the daily wallpaper of www.bing.com as a Desktop Wallpaper of Linux or Windows.
+A Python3 Script to set the daily wallpaper of www.bing.com as a Desktop Wallpaper of Linux or Windows.

 Works fine with Ubuntu 13.10 (Unity); I guess it will work with other distributions with the Gnome environments aswell.
 KDE is not supported yet.